You shall know the truth and the truth shall set you free

 Þ The medium that conjured up this “special super-charm” was the “godfather” of the Pentecostal-Charismatic Movement, Charles Fox Parham, (1973-1929.)
 Parham established a new, worldwide church denomination on one abysmal doctrine; severing two of Pentecostalism’s main Biblical roots in the process, (Col. 2:10; 1 Cor.
 6:15-20.)

-►►► Before this, Charles Parham, deviating drastically from Biblical truth, actually “rewrote” God’s six-day creation to justify his racism.
-In addition to teaching the masonic doctrine of British Israelism, (the so-called elite, lost, ten tribes of Israel,) he taught that God made all the non-white races on the sixth day of creation.
-But on the eighth day, God allegedly created the supreme, white race to rule over all the other races.
+►►► Before that, Charles Parham, deviating drastically from Biblical truth, actually “rewrote” God’s six-day creation to justify his racism.
+In addition to teaching the masonic dogma of British Israelism, (the so-called elite, lost, ten tribes of Israel,) he taught that God made all the non-white races on the sixth day of creation.
+But on the eighth day, [how silly; there were only 6 days of creation and the 7th day that God rested,] God allegedly created the supreme, white race to rule over all the other races.

 Þ Yet, most hypocritically, he used one of his African-American followers, William Joseph Seymour, to spread his newly established religion called “Pentecostalism.”
 This is how William Seymour became the “father” of all the chaos that gradually escalated through Parham’s “special super charm.”
 By executing the “Azusa Street Revival,” Seymour began to minister mightily to God-seeking and power-hungry people of all races; eventually drawing in millions from across the globe.